Porter-smith/does-it-scale/README.md

 3. Implement the pricing logic based on the provider's pricing model.
 4. Add a new entry to the `prices` array with the service name, icon, pricing data, color, and pricing page URL.
 5. Add a new entry to the `pricingBreakdown` object with the pricing details for the new provider.
+6. Add the icon to the `src/icons` you specifed in the prices array
 6. Submit a pull request with your changes.

 Example: